Position

 Size

-This tree reaches a mature height of between 2 and 5 metres and its canopy has a width of 2.5 to 3.5 metres.
+This tree reaches a mature height of about 5 metres and its canopy has a width of 2.5 to 3.5 metres.

 Soil Type